voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 datasets or specific views into them via the same syntax.

-Let's illustrate the basic workflow by loading the :ref:`quickstart dataset <dataset-zoo-quickstart>` from the model zoo and analyzing the object detections in its `predictions` field using the :meth:`evaluate_detections() <fiftyone.core.collections.SampleCollection.evaluate_detections>`
+Let's illustrate the basic workflow by loading the :ref:`quickstart dataset <dataset-zoo-quickstart>` from the Dataset Zoo and analyzing the object detections in its `predictions` field using the :meth:`evaluate_detections() <fiftyone.core.collections.SampleCollection.evaluate_detections>`
 method: